 New Ontario Small Business Support Program

-In January 2021, applications will open for the new Ontario Small Business Support Grant, which will help small businesses that are required to close or significantly restrict services under the new province-wide shutdown effective Dec.
+In January 2021, applications opened for the new Ontario Small Business Support Grant, which will help small businesses that are required to close or significantly restrict services under the new province-wide shutdown effective Dec.
 26, 2020.

 Businesses are eligible for $10,000 to $20,00 in dollar-for-dollar funding to help cover decreased revenue expected as a result of the province-wide shutdown.
 Businesses must demonstrate a revenue decline of at least 20% when comparing monthly revenue from April 2019 to April 2020.